 I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Thanksgiving is a special day in our house.
-Mark cooks up a big meal and we sit down together to celebrate gratitude!
+We cook up a big meal and sit down together to celebrate gratitude!
 We tend to eat in our kitchen nook when it’s just the four of us.
 And even if we aren’t having a big gathering, I believe that it’s still important to set the table and make it special.
 This year I used what we already owned, thrift store finds and fresh greens to make a simple, but beautiful Thanksgiving tablescape.
+Here’s what I used:

 I hope this post inspires you to create your own simple Thanksgiving table setting!
 You can easily set a beautiful table and stay on budget by shopping your own home as well as scoring vintage finds.